Skip to main content

 To set up default time rounding for all billable entries:

-1. Go to Settings > Budget > Time rounding.
+1. Go to Settings > Budget > Time tracking settings defaults.

 Custom Settings